jdberry/tag/README.md

 This will build the tag tool into the ./bin directory.

+There is no binary installer yet.

 Advanced Usage
 ----
 Hints:

 1. Wherever a "tagname" is expected, a list of tags may be provided.
 They must be comma-separated.
 2. Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
+3. Note that directories can be tagged as well, so directory names may be used also.
-3. The mode parameter --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
+4. The mode selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.
-4. If no mode selector is given, --list is assumed.
+5. If no mode selector is given, --list is assumed.

+Omissions
+---
+This is new software.
+The following things have been contemplated:

+1. A binary installer
+2. A better format for the output of list
+3. The ability to control the search scope so that you can search across mounted network volumes instead of just local files
+4. Some real output from the --help command
+5. A fleshed-out man page
+6. A program version
+7. The ability to display and/or set tag colors

+But the command is very usable in current form, modulo your testing.